 ADHD in children: What adults should look out for at school

-Why is Attention Deficit Hyperactivity Disorder (ADHD) hard to identify in the classroom?
+Why is ADHD hard to identify in the classroom?
 And why are girls with ADHD often overlooked?

 How does ADHD present itself in the classroom?